tony-albanese/ci-project-4/README.md

 ## User Stories

-+ As a adminstrator, I can login with privileges so that moderate all content on the site.
++ As a administrator, I can login with privileges so that moderate all content on the site.
 + As a new user, I can create an account with a user name and password, so that I can log in to access content.
 + As a user, I can login with a user name and password, so that I can access the content of the site.